Biobío River: Course

-The Biobío River originates at the east shore of Galletué Lake.
+The Biobío River originates at the east shore of Galletué Lake, in the northeastern part of the Araucanía Region near the international border with Argentina.
 The river flows east for a few kilometers to the point where it receives the waters of the nearby Icalma Lake, through a short stream.
 It then turns its course northwestward, meandering through a broad Andean valley and merging with some minor tributaries, such as the Lonquimay and the Rahue.
 The Lonquimay is fed by some glaciers of Sierra Nevada and passes close to the town of the same name.
-Just downstream from the confluence with the Rahue, the upper course of the river-locally known as Alto Bío Bío-begins to run rapidly through a narrow valley surrounded by mountains, the path becoming increasingly sloped.
+Just downstream from the confluence with the Rahue, the upper course of the river—locally known as Alto Bío Bío—begins to run rapidly through a narrow valley surrounded by mountains, the path becoming increasingly steep.
 Then the river, along the lower course of its tributaries in this area, is impounded by Ralco Dam.
 Below the dam, the river skirts a southwestern spur of Callaqui volcano before falling into Pangue Reservoir.

 After reaching the Intermediate Depression, the river flows through a mostly flat area, being joined by the Duqueco and Bureo Rivers, increasing its width between 60 and 120 m and reducing its speed, allowing navigation in some zones.
-In the middle course, the Vergara River joins the Biobío near Nacimiento, draining a substantial part of southern river basin after receiving the waters of the Malleco, Renaico and Rahue Rivers, which constitute a northwest-oriented and parallel drainage network to the Biobío of a great part of the northern Andean portion of the Araucanía Region.
+In the middle course, the Vergara River joins the Biobío near Nacimiento, draining a substantial part of the southern river basin after receiving the waters of the Malleco, Renaico and Rahue Rivers, which constitute a northwest-oriented drainage network parallel to the Biobío across a great part of the northern Andean portion of the Araucanía Region.

-Below the Vergara River, the Biobío is joined by the Tavolevo River, flowing east from the Nahuelbuta Range, the Guaqui River coming from the east in the Andes foothills, and the small Rele River coming from the west from the northern part of the eastern slopes of the Nahuelbuta Range.
+Below the Vergara River, the Biobío is joined by the Tavolevo River, flowing east from the Nahuelbuta Range; the Guaqui River, coming from the east in the Andes foothills; and the small Rele River, coming from the west from the northern part of the eastern slopes of the Nahuelbuta Range.

 To the east of the Chilean Coastal Range, near the cities of San Rosendo and La Laja, the Biobío River is joined by the Laja River, its major tributary in terms of volume of water.
-From here, the river follows its course increasing its width considerably, reaching 2 kilometres (1.25 mi) wide at its mouth on Pacific Ocean, near San Pedro de la Paz, Gran Concepción.
+From here, the river follows its course, increasing its width considerably and reaching about 2 km wide at its mouth on the Pacific Ocean, between San Pedro de la Paz and Hualpén in Gran Concepción.
 Along the way, the Quilacoya River joins the Biobío River on its north bank 9 km above the town of Hualqui.
+In its lower course, the river skirts the communes of Lonquimay, Alto Biobío, Quilaco, Santa Bárbara, Los Ángeles, Negrete, Nacimiento, Laja, San Rosendo, Santa Juana, Hualqui, Chiguayante, San Pedro de la Paz, Concepción and Hualpén.